cristian-g/vue-energy/README.md

 ## Semantic HTML5

-I've used two tags of <section> and <article> on both views, Welcome and Dashboard () in order to avoid some <div> and <span>, which tells nothing about its content.
+I've used two tags of <section> and <article> on both views, Welcome and Dashboard (https://github.com/cristian-g/vue-energy/blob/master/src/views/Welcome.vue and https://github.com/cristian-g/vue-energy/blob/master/src/views/Dashboard.vue) in order to avoid some <div> and <span>, which tells nothing about its content.
 Further work regarding this project would include less quantity of <div> elements in favor of more semantic ones.

 ## Usage of graphics libraries like d3.js or chart.js